operantnetworks/ndn-ind/INSTALL.md

 Build
 =====
-(These are instructions to build NDN-CPP.
-To do development of NDN-CPP code and update the build system, see Development.)
+(These are instructions to build NDN-IND.
+To do development of NDN-IND code and update the build system, see Development.)

-To build in a terminal, change directory to the NDN-CPP root.
+To build in a terminal, change directory to the NDN-IND root.

 To configure on macOS, enter: